 Everyone loves a cupcake.
-And our guest today, Matt Teske from Cupcake Royale, brings some tasty tips on how they use WooCommerce on their site and how selling online for delivery and pickup also is growing interest in more people to come to one of their physical locations around Seattle, Washington for a treat and some coffee.
+Today I interview Matt Teske from Cupcake Royale, as he brings some tasty tips on how they use WooCommerce on their site and how selling online for delivery and pickup also is growing interest in more people to come to one of their physical locations around Seattle, Washington for a treat and some coffee.

 Bob Dunn: Hey everyone, and welcome to episode 25 of Do the Woo, a podcast for WooCommerce shop owners.
 Bob Dunn here, also known as BobWP on the web.
 Today we are talking about something we all love, and that is cupcakes.
 Yummy, yummy cupcakes.
 In fact, I can safely say that I have personally enjoyed the delight from our guest today, Matt Teske from Cupcake Royale, based in Seattle, Washington.
 Welcome to today’s show, Matt.